First stirrings of dissent in Ukraine's eastern heartlands

 "Now there is a feeling that something should change.
 Normally the Party of Regions can rely on the East in elections, but in 2015 (presidential elections) they won't be so secure."

-But not everyone feels the fervour of revolution, and by Thursday, the main local administration square in Zaporizhzhya was conspicuously void of any sign of dissent.
+But not everyone feels the fervor of revolution, and by Thursday, the main local administration square in Zaporizhzhya was conspicuously void of any sign of dissent.

 "Most people just don't care," says Taras Bilka, 26, a journalist and musician.
 "Inertia is a sickness here."